 This is your income statement that subtracts the costs of your business from what you earn over a specific amount of time.
 This is typically a quarter or a whole year.

-A break-even analysis is used to show your lender (if you have one) the point when you will start making a profit.
-It is typically used for businesses selling products but is also useful for service-type businesses.
-Even if you didn’t borrow money, you should know this anyway to gauge if you’re on track during the start-up period.
+A break-even analysis shows your lender (if you have one) the point when you will start making a profit.
+It is typically used for businesses selling products but is also helpful for service-type businesses.
+Even if you didn’t borrow money, you should know this to gauge your progress during the start-up period.

 Part of the financial planning process will be determining your HVAC business start-up costs.
 Based on your proposed products and services, what will you need to start?

-Make sure you take into account all capital expenditures required (which are the upfront costs of purchasing) and monthly operating expenses (all ongoing charges, such as marketing, fuel, etc.).
+Make sure you consider all capital expenditures required (which are the upfront costs of purchasing) and monthly operating expenses (all ongoing charges, such as marketing, fuel, etc.).